nikiimisal/wordpress_basic/README.md

 <<h1> step 3</h1>
     checkup step our installection and setup..

-   ---check your nginx run properly in web server
+  <br> ---check your nginx run properly in web server
    ---https://localhost/
       if they show welcom to nginx ..here you go "nginx is not causing the problem."
    ---